 Functional Genomics and Systems Biology

 The post-genomic era has stimulated the use of high-throughput techniques for data generation.
-The Department is at the forefront of utilising such techniques, including - but not limited to - functional and computational genomics, bioinformatics, and genetic databases, to understand and quantify genomic processes in both invertebrate and vertebrate cells.
-In addition, we are involved in internationally recognised services to the research community, including , InterMine/FlyMine [Micklem], a Drosophila functional genomic facility [Russell], and a Bioinformatics teaching suite.
-There are also strong links with proteomics and structural biology groups in the Department of Biochemistry, and computational protein chemistry in the Department of Chemistry, to allow multi-scale studies of biological phenomena.
-Several groups develop tools for in vivo functional genomics, as illustrated by the genome-wide RNAi screen of C. elegans [Ahringer], and RNAi and protein trap screens in Drosophila [Russell] [St.Johnston] [O'Kane].
+The Department is at the forefront of utilising such techniques, including functional and computational genomics, bioinformatics, and genetic databases, to understand and quantify genomic processes in both invertebrate and vertebrate cells.
+In addition, we are involved in the provision of services to the research community, including InterMine/FlyMine [Micklem], and a Drosophila functional genomic facility FlyChip [Russell].
+The Department enjoys a close working relationship with the School of Biological Sciences Bioinformatics Training Facility [Rustici].
+Several groups have developed tools for in vivo functional genomics, as illustrated by the genome-wide RNAi screen of C. elegans [Ahringer], and RNAi and protein trap screens in Drosophila [Russell] [St.Johnston] A new group has initiated research in the areas of de novo genes, non-genic translations and disordered proteins [Prabakaran]

 Epigenetic modifications to DNA and chromatin can regulate genome function, host defense mechanisms and can have a profound impact on phenotype.
-Using a range of model systems (e.g. genomic imprinting, transposon repression, RNA-mediated silencing) and model organisms including plants, Drosophila, C. elegans and mouse, we focus on the relationships between genotype, epigenotype and normal and abnormal phenotype.
+Using a range of model systems (e.g. genomic imprinting, transposon repression, RNA-dependent silencing, stem cells and cancer) and model organisms including plants, Drosophila, C. elegans and mouse, we focus on the relationships between genotype, epigenotype, post-transcriptional RNA-mediated functions, and normal and abnormal phenotype.
 In addition, we consider the contribution of dynamic changes in epigenetic state to the properties and programming of stem cells in vivo and in vitro, and the mechanisms regulating the epigenetic programme both within and between generations.
-Research groups in this area conduct both computational and experimental research and include [Ahringer] [Ferguson-Smith] [Furner] [Miska] [Paszkowski]
+Research groups in this area conduct both computational and experimental research and include [Ahringer] [Ferguson-Smith] [Frye] [Furner] [Martinez Arias] [Miska] [Paszkowski]

-The Department hosts microbial research groups working on E. coli [Summers] and budding yeast [Segal].
-Research areas include the cell cycle, signalling, intracellular communication, and novel cell factories.
-Research collaborations have been established with both academic and industrial partners.
-The outcomes from this research includes a series of patents.
+The Department hosts three microbial research groups working on E. coli [Summers] and budding yeast [Segal] [Geymonat].
+Research areas include the cell cycle, microbial signalling, antibiotic resistance, and novel cell factories.
+Research collaborations exist with both academic and industrial partners.

 Evolution and Population Genetics